Now Reading:

 • personalization codes and moodboards,

-• style references and custom model tweaks (like LoRAs),
+• my own style references and custom model tweaks (like LoRAs),

 That lets me aim for a particular look instead of hoping for random happy accidents.